-And a carefully curated, personalized For You page is key for user stickiness.
+And a carefully curated, personalised For You page is key for user stickiness.
 Because new videos are automatically recommended to viewers based on their personal preferences, it’s almost impossible to stop scrolling.

-Enterprises can take personalization to the next level, sharing curated video content based on customer preferences but also personalizing that content for the individual customer.
+Enterprises can take personalisation to the next level, sharing curated video content based on customer preferences but also personalising that content for the individual customer.
 It’s possible with Idomoo’s platform, even for tens of millions of customers.

-With personalization, scale is always a critical factor.
-You need to personalize for the individual but make that bespoke personalization available for everyone.
+With personalisation, scale is always a critical factor.
+You need to personalise for the individual but make that bespoke personalisation available for everyone.
 Our platform makes it easy.

 TikTok makes its product for the masses, so a seamless UX is a top priority.
 It favors a simple, gesture-based user interface.
 You swipe down for the next video, up for the previous one.
 Or swipe to the right of the video to view the creator’s profile and dig deeper.

 Other than that, everything is a tap away.
 Double tap to like the video.
 Tap once on the icons to follow, comment and more.